 Tabby in the Manger

 Another wonderful legend about the origin of the "M" tells about Mary and the tabby cat in the manger.
 It seems that the baby Jesus was cold and fussing, and Mary asked the manger animals to move in closer to warm him.
 The manger was simply too small to accomplish that, but a little tabby cat came in and nestled next to the baby, and cosseted Him with purring and warmth.
 Mary was so grateful she bestowed her initial, "M," on the cat's forehead.

 Mohammed and the Tabby

 Beloved of Bast

-Our personal favorite story of the magnificent "M" was told by Jim Willis in his story, Beloved of Bast, which is included in his book, "Pieces of my Heart - Writings Inspired by Animals and Nature."
+Another favorite story of the magnificent "M" was told by Jim Willis in his story, Beloved of Bast, which is included in his book, "Pieces of my Heart—Writings Inspired by Animals and Nature."
 It tells the tale of an old brown tabby "barn cat" by the name of "Mother."

 Another frequently quoted piece says that in Ancient Egypt, cats were worshiped as gods, and the cat has never forgotten this.
 Indeed, the Goddess Bastet was depicted with a cat's head and Re, the Sun God was often depicted as a cat.

 Small wonder that tabby cats are particularly worthy of the esteem in which we hold them.
 Many of them are creating their own legends today, a fact to which many of you will attest.